IBM-OSS-Support/DataSynchronization/docs/en/contribution/setupdockerimage.md

  Podman is installed and it is running.
 See the [Podman website](https://podman.io/docs/installation) for installation instructions.

 `Note: We can use docker as well for build and run the container.
-Please use Podmanif you need to push the image in the registry and reuse in multiple environments.`
+Please use Podman if you need to push the image in the registry and reuse in multiple environments.`
 ## Build
 Steps to build image: